-Croatia: 365MW & 995 RES power generation facilities connected to the grid4.
-September 2014. / SEE Energy News
+Croatia: 365MW & 995 RES power generation facilities connected to the grid, SEE Energy News

 995 power plants to the renewable energy sources have been in operation in the incentive system in mid-August in Croatia, the total installed capacity of these plants is 365.38 megawatts (MW), and by installed capacity the wind plants are leading while the solar power plants are the largest.